MRRisley/sql-uc-fall2020/step-1-aw/readme.md

     <img src="img/aw-2.jpg" alt="Locate Device Source" width="600">

 4. Click `Add`.
-5. Navigate to `C:/Program Files/` and find the `AdventureWorks2017.bak` file.
+5. Depending on whether you are using your own machine or not, navigate to `C:/Program Files/` or `C:/users/[username]` and find the `AdventureWorks2017.bak` file.
 Add the file.
 6. When returned to the main menu, select `OK`.
 7. Within the Object Explorer, you should now see AdventureWorks2017 as a node under `Databases`.